Skip to main content

 "A prediction of your credit behavior, such as how likely you are to pay a loan back on time, based on information from your credit reports."

-— Consumer Financial Protection Bureau, consumerfinance.gov
+— Consumer Financial Protection Bureau, consumerfinance.gov1

 Good vs bad scores